Through the Solihull Together programme we’re finding new ways of working that will really make a difference to people living in Solihull:

 - We will reduce the number of people who end up in hospital unnecessarily, or find themselves in a home for long-term care.

-We've created an interactive presentation that highlights what we've achieved and the improvements we will make under Solihull Together.
+We've created an interactive presentation that highlights what we've achieved so far and the improvements we will make through Solihull Together.

-Our vision is that in five years’ time you’ll be able to say that you can plan your own care, with people who work together from both health and social care services to understand you and your carer(s), to achieve the outcomes important to you.
+Our ambition is that you’ll be able to say "I can plan my own care, with people who work together from both health and social care services to understand me and my carer(s), to achieve the outcomes important to me."

-The four main things we want to achieve over the next five years are:
+The four main things we want to achieve are:

 - Getting a better end result for everyone who uses healthcare services